slejennings/Burrow-Occupant-Chemical-Profiles/README.md

-# GitHub Repository Read Me: Bird-scented nests as a mechanism for olfactory homing in a burrow nesting seabird
+# Read Me: Bird-scented nests as a mechanism for olfactory homing in a burrow nesting seabird

 ## **Overview**